 “Mac, don’t.”

-“Angel, put down your smartphone and take my hands.”
+“Angel.
+Put down your smartphone and take my hands.”

 She placed her phone on the seat and offered her hand.
 Mac gripped her, feeling an ever so slight tingling sensation as her fingers curled into his.”

 “Angel, I’m going to ask you one question.
-For this one time in your life, answer me truthfully, not from your spectacular brain, but answer me from your heart.
+For this one time in your life, answer me truthfully, not from your spectacular brain, but from your heart.

 Do you love me, Angel?
-Nod your head yes or no.”
+Nod your head, yes or no.”

 They stared at each other for several seconds.
 Mac watched her green eyes water, and a single tear dribbled over her lower eyelid.

 She nodded yes.
+Mac whispered to her.

-He whispered to her: “I knew it.”
+“I knew it.”

 Mac moved closer to her; their eyes locked on each other.
 He tilted his head slightly to kiss her, and she responded by pressing her soft and moist lips to his.
 It was a gentle kiss, not as passionate as he had been with other women, but Mac had never felt this emotionally drawn to a woman before.